acmeair/acmeair/README.md

 This application shows an implementation of a fictitious airline called "Acme Air".
 The application was built with the some key business requirements: the ability to scale to billions of web API calls per day, the need to develop and deploy the application in public clouds (as opposed to dedicated pre-allocated infrastructure), and the need to support multiple channels for user interaction (with mobile enablement first and browser/Web 2.0 second).

-There are three implementations of the application each with an application tier and a data tier.
+There are two implementations of the application tier.
+Each application implementation, supports multiple data tiers.
 They are:
+- **Node.js**
+  - MongoDB
+  - Cloudant
-- **NodeJS to Mongodb**
+- **Java**
-- **Java / WebSphere Liberty Profile to WebSphere eXtreme Scale**
+  - WebSphere Liberty Profile to WebSphere eXtreme Scale
-- **Java / WebSphere Liberty Profile to Mongodb**
+  - WebSphere Liberty Profile to Mongodb

 ## Repository Contents